lucylangenb/jacktrip/run_osx.md

 That's it!
 You should be connected to the server.
 Don't worry about the "UDP waiting too long" message.
 If you're having trouble sending and receiving audio, this is a message worth looking into, but in most cases it is meaningless.

 If you're having problems:
 - Check to make sure that the buffer size in Jack is the same between all users.
-Stick to 128 for simplicity; if you want to explore other sizes (64, 256), you'll have to close Jack and JackTrip, adjust this preference, and run the programs again.
+Stick to 128 for simplicity; if you want to explore other sizes (64, 256), you'll have to close Jack and JackTrip (use ⌘C in Terminal to stop JackTrip), adjust this preference, and run the programs again.